 Most of our diamonds we source from certified reclaimed diamond vendors.
 These diamonds have been resold and certified by GIA to assure that they are of the graded quality that you want.
 By using reclaimed, we eliminate the additional environmental and possible ethical problems surrounding newly mined diamonds.

-For our newly mined diamonds, we don't just rely on the Kimberly Process Certification because we believe that more due diligence has to be done to assure that our diamonds did not come from a conflict region.
+For our newly mined diamonds, we don't just rely on the Kimberly Process Certification because we believe that more due diligence has to be done to assure that our diamonds do not come from conflict regions of the world.
 The Kimberly Process certifies diamonds as non-conflict if they are not coming from rebel conflict nations.
 Unfortunately they cannot control the smuggling of conflict diamonds into non-rebel conflict nations, mixing them with Kimberly Process certified diamonds and being sold to the public as non-conflict diamonds.
 They also do not address ethical abuse or child labor at the mines that are certified by the Kimberly Process.
 Because of this, the newly mined white diamonds we offer are mined in Canada.
 We do our due diligence and only offer diamonds from trusted suppliers so that our stones come from non-conflict regions of the world and do not involve forced labor.
 Our white diamonds are GIA certified and are within 0.05ct of the listed size.

 What is an ethically sourced gemstone?

 What is an ethically sourced gemstone?
 Gemstones are very difficult to trace from mine to market to assure that they have not been mined illegally or have come from conflict situations.
-It is very important to us to know for a fact that no children have been used in the mining or cutting of our gemstones.
+It is very important for us to know for a fact that no children have been used in the mining or cutting of our gemstones.
 Our colored gemstones are sourced from some of the most reliable ethical gem suppliers in the country.
 Suppliers that have established programs that support the mining and cutting communities where they have come from.
 We believe that it is important to support ethical treatment of workers and to involve them in the mining business to assure that they are receiving a fair market price for their valuable natural resources.

 ENVIRONMENTALLY CONSCIOUS STUDIO